magicjudgesbr/magicjudgesbr.github.io/rules/cr/index.md

 layout: page
 title: Comprehensive Rules
 permalink: /rules/cr/
-translate: true
+has_children: true
 ---

-# {% t Magic: The Gathering Comprehensive Rules %}
+# Magic: The Gathering Comprehensive Rules

 These rules are effective as of November 20, 2020.